Probely/jenkins-plugin/README.md

 # Probely Security Scanner Jenkins Plugin
-This plugin uses [Probely](https://probely.com) to scan your web application for security vulnerabilities.
+This Jenkins plugin uses [Probely](https://probely.com) to scan your web application for security vulnerabilities.
+It enables security testing in your CI/CD pipeline.

 Probely is a Web Vulnerability Scanning suite for Agile Teams.
 It provides continuous scanning of your Web Applications and lets you efficiently manage